Chart Color Schemes

 Bossley Park - Abbotsbury faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Bossley Park-Abbotsbury's four schools have a combined enrollment of 2,506 students, serving distinct age groups with balanced educational opportunities (ICSEA: 951).
-School places per 100 residents are lower than the regional average at 12.7, indicating some students may attend schools in nearby areas.
+The four schools in Bossley Park - Abbotsbury have a combined enrollment of 2,506 students, with typical Australian school conditions (ICSEA: 951) and balanced educational opportunities.
+Education provision includes three primary and one secondary school serving distinct age groups.
+School places per 100 residents are lower than the regional average at 12.7, suggesting some students may attend schools in nearby areas.

 Frequently Asked Questions - Education